 Michael Francisco

-Michael Francisco is a proven public and commercial litigator with extensive appellate experience who often serves as a strategic advisor to clients facing acute legal challenges.
+Michael Francisco is a proven public and commercial litigator with extensive appellate experience who often serves as a strategic advisor to solve acute legal challenges.
 He has represented clients nationally for public impact litigation, bet-the-company lawsuits, and in defense of constitutional rights.
 Michael served as a law clerk to Supreme Court Justice Neil Gorsuch and Judge Timothy Tymkovich of the United States Court of Appeals for the Tenth Circuit.

 Michael has deep experience with political litigation representing candidates, voters, political parties, and advocacy organizations for ballot access, election administration, campaign finance, and for the unfortunate trend of criminalization of political activity.
+Michael has also served as an advisor to political clients and appointees on the Ethics in Government Act and related obligations for incoming and existing federal government personnel.

 After deciding to pursue a legal career to defend religious liberty, Michael has regularly engaged in constitutional litigation under the religion clauses and the free speech clause.
 He has been involved in many recent U.S. Supreme Court cases involving these core freedoms, including Groff v.
-DeJoy, 303 Creative v.
-Elenis, Masterpiece Cakeshop v.
-Colorado Civil Rights Commission, National Institute of Family & Life Advocates v.
-Becerra, Trinity Lutheran Church v.
+DeJoy303 Creative v.
+ElenisMasterpiece Cakeshop v.
+Colorado Civil Rights CommissionNational Institute of Family & Life Advocates v.
+BecerraTrinity Lutheran Church v.
 Pauley, and similar cases in lower courts on topics ranging from the ministerial exception, church property disputes, to religious land use disputes.

 Michael also frequently advises clients on strategic public matters challenging federal government authority and overreach.
 He has regularly litigated business disputes, employment matters, as well as represented clients before state and federal administrative agencies or arbitration panels.